Yj-nnie/web-softwaretools-plain/README.md

     - Dropped out Features:
         - Homepage flash cartoons
         - Personality and perfect pet match
-- **Implementation and testing**: Functional Testing of all implemented features
+- **Implementation and testing**: Functional Testing of all implemented features.

 #### [Implementations - Front End /UX](report/Front_End_UX.md)

-- **UX Development**: A roadmap of initial prototype to the final Design with Stakeholder's perspectives
+- **UX Development**: A roadmap of initial prototype to the final Design with Stakeholder's perspectives.
-- **Final UX**: Demonstration of final product with detailed code snippets to demonstrate feature implementation
+- **Final UX**: Demonstration of final product with detailed code snippets to demonstrate feature implementation.
-- **Design Choices**: Design methodologies, Development tools, UI design
+- **Design Choices**: Design methodologies, Development tools, UI design.
-- **Evaluation**: User surveys, evaluations and findings on the design of web store based on user surveys
+- **Evaluation**: User surveys, evaluations and findings on the design of web store based on user surveys.

 #### [Process](report/Process.md)
-- **Group Working**: An overview of available working style, and justification of our own choice
+- **Group Working**: An overview of available working style, and justification of our own choice.
-- **Our Sprints Overview**: A more detailed record of our communication style and sprint content
+- **Our Sprints Overview**: A more detailed record of our communication style and sprint content.
-- **Team Roles**: a brief record of team members' roles
+- **Team Roles**: A brief record of team members' roles.
-- **Continous Integration**: Overview of the team's workflow with github
+- **Continous Integration**: An overview of the team's workflow with github.

 #### [Conclusion](report/Conclusion.md)

-- **Summary**: a short summary of the project
+- **Summary**: A short summary of the project.
-- **Analysis**: a condensed overarching reflection of features achieved in the light of overall objectives
+- **Analysis**: A condensed overarching reflection of features achieved in the light of overall objectives.
-- **Reflection**: a short assessment over team work style and its contribution to the success of the project project
+- **Reflection**: A short assessment over team work style and its contribution to the success of the project.